PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 remain looser than newer immutable indexed contracts and require a separate semantic-hardening checkpoint.

+The following pre-unary Mul/Add/post-Transpose fan-out compatibility rule is isolated in `passes/pre_unary_affine_fanout_layout.py`.
+Its former 401-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It preserves the strict private NHWC-to-NCHW Transpose, single RELU/RELU6/LOGISTIC/TANH/HARD_SWISH/LEAKY_RELU/GELU producer, complete Mul-constant→Add-constant→NCHW-to-NHWC fan-out, broadcast-aware constant prevalidation and rotation, shared-constant copy-on-write, tensor metadata and quantization propagation, exact removal order, fixed-point restart, pruning, statistic, and all three production positions.
+The lowerer retains a one-call private wrapper.

+Ten focused cases cover every accepted unary, a two-branch graph, an externally shared constant, full module-owner/private-wrapper ModelIR equality, idempotence, unsupported unary rejection, and a public post-output boundary.
+SiNet reaches the compatibility owner five times with zero rewrites before and after extraction; its strictly sequential conversions report zero process-tree SWAP and reproduce all five core artifacts byte for byte.
+This agrees with the earlier fourteen-model, five-boundary characterization and 381-model active Tier 0-4 ONNX topology scan, which also found no real owner.
+Positive production ownership is not claimed.
+The raw compatibility contract still lacks a shared GraphIndex/LayoutState transaction and complete producer, variable-state, and graph-visibility validation for constants; hardening remains separate from the mechanical ownership checkpoint.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`